frondel/CarND-LaneLines-P1/writeup.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./images/img.jpg "Pipeline Output"

 ---

 ### Reflection

-###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.
+First, I converted the images to grayscale, then I applied canny transformation which will automatically compute the threshold and apply it.
+Then I converted yellow lines to white to avoid innacurate line recognition.
+Then I applied gaussian blur to the image.
+After that I have defined the region of interest and drew the lines.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by automatically computing the slope and intercepts of the line and drawing a new extended line based on the calculated slope and the intercepts.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]

-###2.
-Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the roads are hilly or not exactly flat.

-Another shortcoming could be ...
+Another shortcoming could be that the extended lines would overlap sometimes.

-###3.
-Suggest possible improvements to your pipeline
+Anotehr shortcoming could be that the right or left lanes depending on what side of the road you drive on, would extend when there is an exit ramp because there is a too big of a gap between the lines.

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to fix the high Y threshold and fix the occasional overlap of extended lines Another potential improvement could be to improve the recognition on non-flat/hilly roads.